 Students in any UCI school can enrich their degree path by adding a specialized Religious Studies Certificate.

-Requirements for the Jain Studies and Nonviolence Certificate
+Certificate in Jain Studies and Nonviolence

 1. REL STD 120 Jain History, Philosophy and Ethics